Need more cash to fund your budget? Is your paycheck a little short? Here are some creative money-saving tips for stay-at-home moms.

 And if you do have that much in savings, we’re really happy for you (insert eye roll here).

-So if you’re a few zeros (or commas) away from your goal, here are some ideas I’ve found to help me level up.
+So if you’re a few zeros (or commas) away from your goal, and you don’t make enough money to save, here are some ideas I’ve found to help me level up.

 How do I stop living paycheck to paycheck?